pa4080/mw-PrivateWikiAccessControl/README.md

 * [[:Категория:Example_3]]
 ````

+* It is preferable to use the (formatted) name of the NameSpace Category (Nr.
+8) in the wiki's language.
+For example for Bulgarian use `Категория:` instead of `Category`.

-If the page `MediaWiki:InternalWhitelistCAT` exist and it is not epmpty its content willl be procesed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will append these items (members, pages) to the array stored in the file `$IP/cache/PWAC_WhitelistPages.txt`.
+If the page `MediaWiki:InternalWhitelistCAT` exist and it is not empty its content will be processed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will append these items (members, pages) to the array stored in the file `$IP/cache/PWAC_WhitelistPages.txt`.
 Thus, when the content of the file is assigned to the array `$wgWhitelistRead` (within `Localsettings.php` as it is shown above) all members of the listed categories will become whitelisted for public access.

 When `MediaWiki:InternalWhitelistCAT` is read, all lines that doesn't start with one or more wildcards will be ignored (`* [[:Category:...]]`).
 Sou you can add comments and headings inside that page.

-### MediaWiki:InternalWhitelistAPI > $IP/cache/PWAC_WhitelistApi.txt
+### `MediaWiki:InternalWhitelistCAT` `>` `$IP/cache/PWAC_WhitelistCat.txt`

+**Create a list of the Whitelist Categories.** The extension will save the list of the Whitelist Categories in the file `$IP/cache/PWAC_WhitelistCat.txt`.
+Then the content of this file is exported to the JavaScript environment.
+Then the script `PrivateWikiAccessControlManager.js` will check whether the current article belongs to a Whitelist Category and will indicate that.

+### `MediaWiki:InternalWhitelistAPI` `>` `$IP/cache/PWAC_WhitelistApi.txt`

 **Whitelist certain API requests.** The content of the page `MediaWiki:InternalWhitelistAPI` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistApi.txt`.
 These entries will be used by `PrivateWikiAccessControl.api.php` as filter of allowed API requests.
 How to redirect some requests to that API will be described in the section [Apache2 Setup](#apache2-setup).